anonymous-cupholder/wifi-diagnostics/README.md

 ## Additional Help

 For more help, visit the [GhostBSD Telegram group](https://t.me/GhostBSD) or IRC chat group.
-Post a copy of the outputs to pastebin.com and share the URL link for review.
+Post a copy of these outputs to pastebin.com and share the URL link for review.

-This `README.md` provides a clear overview of the script, its usage, options, and the diagnostics it performs.
-It also includes instructions for running the script and a description of the output files.